 Do you see the pattern here?
 Mass is going on premium, and collaboration is not necessarily the only enabling medium!

 Give Me Something New To Meet The High-End Needs

 Another example is from the brand which disrupted the whole accommodation industry.
-Being famous for democratizing finding a stay-in spot when traveling Airbnb did make an unexpected move towards luxury.
-The brand commenced a category called ‘Airbnb Luxe’ where super-luxurious houses are rented with the motto “Extraordinary homes with five-star everything”.
+Being famous for democratizing finding a stay-in spot when traveling Airbnb made an unexpected move towards luxury.
+The brand introduced a category called ‘Airbnb Luxe’ where super-luxurious houses are rented with the motto “Extraordinary homes with five-star everything”.

-And then, there is, of course, the Starbucks Reserve example.
-Maybe the most striking one of them all!
+And then there is, of course, the Starbucks Reserve example; maybe the most striking one of them all!
 Being ‘the’ mainstream brand for coffee, Starbucks created a new brand and started pouring millions into it just for the sake of becoming more ‘premium’.
 A smart move to make, to defend its ground after the rise of the third wave coffee shop trend.
-Just to remind you, Starbucks opened more than 1500 premium roasteries in less than two years of time.
+Just to remind you, Starbucks opened more than 1500 premium roasteries in less than two years time

 Why The Sudden Interest

-All these examples lead us to a single question, why the sudden interest in premium?
+All these examples lead us to a single question: why the sudden interest in premium?
 The first answer is value creation.
 Mass names that take steps towards the premium end, certainly generate added brand value.
 Think about it as a tool to inject freshness and quality into the brand essence.
 Plus, premium moves invite another crowd to buy into the brand.
-A wealthier crowd that feels more ‘comfortable’ to be engaging with your brand since you have the right attributes to allure them now; which takes us to the second answer, revenue generation.
+A wealthier crowd that feels more ‘comfortable’ engaging with your brand since you have the right attributes to allure them now.
+This takes us to the second answer, revenue generation.